Justin-Tan/Justin-Tan.github.io/_posts/2020-06-20-Intuitive-Importance-Weighted-ELBO-Bounds.md

 readtime: True
 image: /assets/images/shell_web.jpg
 excerpt_separator: <!--more-->
+subtitle: Multi-sample estimators of the marginal log-likelihood provide tigher bounds on $\log p(x)$ than the standard evidence lower bound.
+Here we sketch why this is, and walk through an implementation in Jax.
 ---

 Here we'll give a light sketch about why importance-weighted autoencoders provide a tighter bound on $\log p(x)$, then walk through a fast implementation in Jax.<!--more--> If you just want the Jax skip to Section 1.3.